 Solve your performance problems with our bumper management toolkit – 66 pages and 41 tools!

 It is very tempting to gloss over this step and move to analysis and solutions.
-However, like the first step, it is one of the secrets of effective problem solving.
+However, like the first step, it is one of the secrets of effective problem solving and helps to differentiate our seven step problem solving technique.
 Combining problems that are valuable to solve, with defining exactly what you are trying to solve, can dramatically improve the effectiveness of the problem solving process.
 The secret to defining the problem, is really about attitude.
 Try to see every problem as an opportunity.

 This is the crucial attitude which will then help you define the problem in a way which focuses on the potential and opportunity in the situation.
 Peter Drucker advocates that we should starve problems and start feeding opportunities.
 Perhaps because we don’t see the right problems to solve or the opportunity in solving them.
 Essentially Drucker suggests that we should move from a problem focus to an opportunity focus.